About the Author

 Crystal Smith is a social media and marketing writer who has spent many years working with non-profit agencies seeking gender equality and an end to discrimination against women.
 After being regularly disappointed by the gender portrayals in the film and television marketed to her two young sons, she decided to write about the impact of kids’ popular culture on young boys’ ideas about gender and masculinity.

 Crystal is a member of the Professional Writers Association of Canada.
 She has an Honours B.A. in History and French, and a Master of Library and Information Science degree, both from Western University.

-When not writing or blogging about boys and pop culture, she provides pro bono social media marketing services to the Halton Women’s Centre.
-She has also worked as the volunteer Blog Editor for The Pixel Project.
+When not writing or blogging about boys and pop culture, Crystal volunteers at her sons’ school.
+She has also provided pro bono social media marketing services to the Halton Women’s Centre and worked as the volunteer Blog Editor for The Pixel Project.

 The Achilles Effect discusses pop culture messages about masculinity, their impact on boys, and the benefits of introducing more gender balance to boys’ lives.

 The book begins by defining traditional masculinity and describing the limits it places on boys and men.
 It then traces this narrow view of manhood back to its point of origin—the stories of mythical heroes like Achilles.

 An outline of common male stereotypes follows, along with a discussion of the hierarchy in which male characters are placed.
 Traditionally masculine warriors are at the top, brats and clowns are next, and wimps and nerds sit at the bottom.